 March 5, 1999 – October 15, 2013

-August was born in San Francisco and in 2001 moved with his family to Jacksonville, Florida, where he attended the Mt.
+August was born on March 5 of 1999 at the University of California, San Francisco (UCSF) Medical Center and moved with his family to Jacksonville, Florida, in 2001.
+He attended the Mt.
 Herman Exceptional Student Center during the day and the DLC Nurse & Learn after school and during holiday breaks.
-A book about him, A Life Beyond Reason: A Father’s Memoir, will be published May 28, 2019.
+He passed away on October 15, 2013, at Wolfson Children’s Hospital.

 To see video and pictures of August, go to A Boy Named August

 Chris Gabbard’s book about him, A Life Beyond Reason: A Disabled Boy and His Father’s Enlightenment, from Beacon Press, came out in May 2020.